harness/developer-hub/docs/platform/20_References/entity-deletion-reference.md

 :::note
-Currently, this feature is behind the feature flag PL_FORCE_DELETE_CONNECTOR_SECRET.
+Currently, this feature is behind the feature flags `PL_FORCE_DELETE_CONNECTOR_SECRET` and `NG_SETTINGS`.
 Contact Harness Support to enable the feature.

 :::